Villavu/Simba/Doc/sphinx/features/ui.rst

 -----------

 The update form is launched from Tools menu via the Update item.
-Informs user if no update is currently available before displaying the form.
+Informs user if no update is currently available; else it will displaying the form.
 Gives the option of updating when the current version is not the latest.

 Settings Form
 -------------